-Sometimes faster data processing is a luxury — other times it’s the difference between life and death.
+Sometimes faster data processing is a luxury — other times it’s a crucial aspect in decision making for businesses and people alike, especially in times of crisis.

-While the bulk of data processing for connected devices now happens in the cloud, sending data back and forth across a central server can take seconds too long.
+While the bulk of data processing for connected devices across industries now happens in the cloud, sending data back and forth across a central server can take seconds too long — and also requires a ton of expensive infrastructure.
+By the year 2024, an estimated 149 zettabytes — the equivalent of more than 149T gigabytes —will be created globally every single day.

-By the year 2020, it is estimated that the average person will generate 1.5 GB worth of data per day.
-With so many more devices connected to the internet and generating data, cloud computing might not be able to handle it all — especially at the faster speeds required for certain uses.
+With so many more devices connected to the internet and generating data, cloud computing might not be able to handle it all — or lower latency enough to be useful in critical decision-making moments.

 Table of Contents: